DraftBot-A-Discord-Adventure/DraftBot/CONTRIBUTING.md

 * **Perform a [cursory search](https://github.com/search?l=&q=is%3Aissue+repo%3ADraftBot-A-Discord-Adventure%2FDraftBot&type=discussions)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 * **Discuss with the community in the [official discord server](https://discord.gg/draftbot)** to get an idea of how your idea may be received.

-## Contribuer à DraftBot
+## Contribuer à Crownicles

 :thumbsup::tada: Tout d'abord, merci de prendre le temps de contribuer ! :tada::thumbsup:

-Ce qui suit est un ensemble de lignes directrices pour contribuer à DraftBot dont les dépots sont hébergés dans l'organisation [DraftBot-A-Discord-Adventure](https://github.com/DraftBot-A-Discord-Adventure) sur GitHub.
+Ce qui suit est un ensemble de lignes directrices pour contribuer à Crownicles dont les dépots sont hébergés dans l'organisation [DraftBot-A-Discord-Adventure](https://github.com/DraftBot-A-Discord-Adventure) sur GitHub.
 Il s'agit principalement de directives et non de règles.
 Utilisez votre meilleur jugement, et n'hésitez pas à proposer des changements à ce document dans une pull request.

 ## Table des matières